General pension FAQs

-- Transfer the value of your existing retirement savings.
+- Transfer the value of your existing pension savings.
 Transferring may not be in your best interests as you could lose valuable benefits which can't be replaced.
 You should speak to your financial adviser before you make a decision.

 - Contribute to both pension plans, as long as you don't exceed the annual allowance.

 - Stop making contributions and leave your pension savings invested.

 What happens if I’m off work due to sickness?

 If you're absent from work as a result of sickness or injury, you'll normally continue making contributions into the plan.
 If your employer makes contributions into the plan, ask them what would happen to these contributions.

 What would happen to my plan if I went on maternity leave?

 While on maternity leave, you can continue, reduce or stop your contributions - the choice is yours.
 And when you return to work, you can easily increase or start them back up again.